oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 ### 3.2.7 Authentication Method Length <a id='cca---authentication-method-length'></a>

 Single byte value (max 0-255 bytes), representing the length of field used to specify the authentication method.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [4.11 Authentication](#authentication) for more information about authentication.

 ### 3.2.8 Authentication Method <a id='cca---authentication-method'></a>

 A UTF-8 Encoded String containing the name of the authentication method.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [4.11 Authentication](#authentication) for more information about authentication.

 ### 3.2.9 Authentication Data Length <a id='cca---authentication-data-length'></a>

 Two byte value (max 0-65535 bytes), representing the length of field used to specify the authentication data.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [4.11 Authentication](#authentication) for more information about authentication.

 ### 3.2.10 Authentication Data <a id='cca---authentication-data'></a>

 Binary Data containing authentication data.
 The contents of this data are defined by the authentication method and the state of already exchanged authentication data.
-Refer to [[4.11 Authentication]](#authentication) for more information about authentication.
+Refer to [4.11 Authentication](#authentication) for more information about authentication.

 ### 3.2.11 Assigned Client Identifier <a id='assigned-client-identifier'></a>